rodolfoksveiga/k8s-django-react/README.md

 ![React with data](https://github.com/rodolfoksveiga/k8s-django-react/blob/main/imgs/react.png)

-*That was quick, but it's indeed everything you need to get started with Kubernetes.
+**That was quick, but it's indeed everything you need to get started with Kubernetes.
 Now you can use this Kubernetes cluster as you will.
-You can play around with it, extend it, and perhaps use it as a baseline to create your future customer's application.*
+You can play around with it, extend it, and perhaps use it as a baseline to create your future customer's application.**

+## Conclusion

+Following through this tutorial, you learned how to serve your PostgreSQL, Django, and React containers from a Minikube Kubernetes cluster, which mimics a real cloud server.
+Since you already learned in the [previous tutorial](https://blog.mayflower.de/13652-containerizing-django-react-docker.html) how to package application in containers, this was your second step into the cloud - and it was huge one!

+You can reproduce many of the concepts you've learned here in a real world application, but there were still some limitations to consider before you publicly deploy your containers to Kubernetes.
+Among the limitations, it's worth it to point out once more that the _Secrets_ we defined are only "base64" encoded, therefore everyone can decode it using a simple a command.
+To really protect your data you must encrypt it at rest.
+Luckly Kubernetes has a [built-in feature](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data) to achieve that.
+Check it out and implement it on your Kubernetes' cluster.

+Well, you have now the whole power of Kubernetes at the tip of your fingers!
+You can seamlessly deploy new resources, expose them internally to the services you've already deployed or to external services, scale your containers using _Deployments_, so the demand of your application is optimally fulfilled, and much more...
+Kubernetes offers you the possibility to easily design the infrastructure to match your needs, so it's opportunity to go further and think your infrastructure your way.
+Use the concepts you've just learned, but don't limit yourself to them.